pezcode/discord-math-bot/docs/COMMANDS.md

 Prints help about the bot and math.js.

-If no parameter is specified, displays a link to this document.
+If no parameter is specified, displays a link to [HELP](HELP.md).
 If there is a parameter, prints documentation about math.js functions, types and constants.

 Examples:
 ```